dejanzelic/dejandayoff.com/_posts/2017-11-27-using-dns-to-break-out-of-isolated-networks-in-a-aws-cloud-environment.md

 While in the image google responds with a redirect, the purpose of the demonstration was to show that a server with no outbound rules and no internet gateway was able to reach external sites.
-From here, an attacker could freely transfer data from an "airgapped" system with no detection.
+From here, an attacker could freely transfer data from an isolated system with no detection.

 Mitigation